Link Search Menu Expand Document

 Citing

-Please do not forget that, gpaw-tools is a UI/GUI software.
+Please do not forget that gpaw-tools is UI/GUI software.
 For the main DFT calculations, it uses ASE and GPAW.
-It also uses Elastic python package for elastic tensor solutions and ASAP with KIM database for interatomic interaction calculations.
+It also uses the Elastic python package for elastic tensor solutions and ASAP with the KIM database for interatomic interaction calculations and Phonopy for phonon calculations.
 Therefore, you must know what you use, and cite them properly.
-Here, the basic citation information of each packages are given.
-There are many other packages needed to be cited.
-With GPAW, you may needed to cite LibXC or cite for LCAO, TDDFT, lineer-response calculations.
-Please visit their pages for many other citation possibilities.
+Here, the basic citation information of each package is given.

 And for gpaw-tools usage, please use the following citation: